|Nutritional Guidelines (per serving)|

 - 2 cups semisweet chocolate chips

-- 1 ounce square bittersweet chocolate (chopped)
+- 1-ounce square bittersweet chocolate (chopped)

 Melt the semisweet chips and the chopped bittersweet chocolate together in a 2 cup glass measuring cup in microwave on medium power about 2 minutes, stirring once, until the chocolate is almost but not quite melted.
 Remove the chocolate mixture from the microwave oven and stir continuously until it is melted and smooth.
 This helps temper the chocolate by seeding it with crystals so the chocolate is fairly firm at room temperature.
 If you use medium power and stir once, the chocolate will not burn.
-Know how fast your microwave oven cooks before you start using it.

 Dip each ball into melted chocolate mixture and set on parchment paper.
 Let stand until chocolate is firm, then store tightly covered at room temperature.